Talk to Engineer

 • Foaming in aeration tanks

-If ignored, these conditions can eventually lead to clarifier washout.
+If ignored, these conditions can eventually lead to clarifier sludge washout and regulatory compliance issues.

 Sludge Bulking in Indian STPs and ETPs

-Wastewater treatment plants across India frequently encounter sludge bulking due to:
+Wastewater treatment plants across India frequently encounter sludge bulking due to operational challenges such as:

 • Highly variable wastewater loads